What is Dog Evaluation?

 Haven reserves the right to refuse admittance to any pet guest for any reason, at any time, who lacks proof of vaccinations, displays signs of untreated or potentially contagious conditions, demonstrates aggressive behavior, or who fails our standard health and temperament policies.

 Day-Play is a cage-free service designed for social dogs to play and have fun.
 Safety is our primary goal.
 Haven requires a Trial/Temperament Day (dogs over 5 months of age) prior to first Day-Play Day and Boarding Stay.
 Testing is by appointment only and is performed by a Senior Haven Staff Member.
-On the day of test, we ask for approximately 4-6 hours, this will allow us adequate time to slowly evaluate and hopefully integrate your dog into our system.
+On the day of test, we ask that you bring your pup in between 9:00-10:00 am.
+We will keep him/her for approximately 4-6 hours, this will allow us adequate time to slowly evaluate and hopefully integrate your dog into our system.

 Our temperament test has a one-time fee of $20.